flywheel-apps/flywheel-tutorials/bids/debug-bids-curation/Add_ignore_rule.md

 The template engine traverses the Flywheel hierarchy, matching and extracting metadata which matches the text strings in the project curation templates.
 This implementation is very flexible and powerful.

 ### Ignore all files in an acquisition container
-The `acquisition.label` field is the most common metadata field used in the string matching.
-The DICOM and NIfTI files of interest are attached often attached to the acquisition container referenced.
-Rather than writing "_ignore-BIDS" at the end of each file in the acquisition, one can ignore all files by adding a template rule that looks for "_ignore-BIDS" at the end of `acquisition.label`.
+String matches are most commonly tested against the metadata field, `acquisition.label`. field is the most common metadata field used in the string matching.
+This field is the text label of the acquisition container where files, usually a DICOM and a NIfTI file, are attached.
+Rather than labeling each file in the acquisition with an ignore flag (by checking the "ignore" box in the UI, one can ignore all files in an acquisition by adding a template rule that looks for "_ignore-BIDS" at the end of `acquisition.label`.
 Here is an example of ignoring an entire acquisition in the UI.

 ![ignore_bids_acq.png](pics/add_ignore_rule/ignore_bids_acq.png)